GssGuru/Login-Simple/README.md

 - repositories - here we work only with data.
 We take and place them in the database, internal storage or work with Internet requests

 пакет ui.
 Divide package into parts:
-- login
+- login - This package is called in accordance with the activation and in it are all the components necessary for the operation of this activit
-- utils
+- utils - our utilities that only work with UI elements
-- BaseActivity.java
+- BaseActivity.java - Activity from which we extends all our Activity.
+It is good to keep the methods involved in different Activity

 пакет login.
 Divide package into parts:
-- LoginActivity.java
+- LoginActivity.java - page with 1 Button, 2 EditText and internet request.
-- LoginActivityPresenter.java
+- LoginActivityPresenter.java - Element of the architectural pattern MVP.
+Binds business logic and view
-- LoginActivityView.java
+- LoginActivityView.java - Element of the architectural pattern MVP.
+Binds Presenter and UI

 ## Resources code
 [`Res`](https://github.com/GssGuru/Login-Simple/tree/master/app/src/main/res) Change only Application Name